michalciurus/michalciurus.github.io/_posts/2016-07-21-RxSwift-for-dummies-#2-Operators.md

 Let's start with something I already mentioned, but didn't really explain: **schedulers**.

-Schedulers are used to easily tell the `Observable`s and `Observer`s on which threads/queues should they send notifications.
+Schedulers are used to easily tell the observables and observers on which threads/queues should they send notifications.

-The most common operators you'll use are `ObserveOn` and `SubscribeOn`.
+The most common operators connected to schedulers you'll use are `observeOn` and `subscribeOn`.

-Normally the `Observable` will execute and send notifications on the same thread on which the `Observer` `Subscribe`s on.
+Normally the `Observable` will execute and send notifications on the same thread on which the observer subscribes on.

 #### ObserveOn

-`ObserveOn` specifies a scheduler on which the `Observable` will send the events to the `Observer`. **It doesn't change the scheduler (thread/queue) on which it executes**.
+`observeOn` specifies a scheduler on which the `Observable` will send the events to the observer. **It doesn't change the scheduler (thread/queue) on which it executes**.

 Let's take this example, very similar to the one from Part 1: